ADHD and Overthinking: Why Your Brain Won't Switch Off (and What Actually Helps)

 Physical state change.
 Exercise reliably increases dopamine and norepinephrine in ways that temporarily improve executive function.
 A 20-minute walk — particularly outdoors — can interrupt a ruminative loop more effectively than cognitive strategies alone.
 This is not “go for a walk and cheer up.”
 It is a pharmacological effect.

 Time-boxing the worry.
 Rather than trying to stop thinking about something, schedule it.
 “I will think about this at 6pm for 15 minutes.”
-This works because it tells the ADHD brain the thought is not being abandoned — only deferred.
-The brain is less likely to keep raising the alarm.
+This works a bit like telling a car behind you at a junction to wait its turn rather than trying to block it from the road entirely — the thought still gets its go, just later.
+This tells the ADHD brain the thought is not being abandoned, only deferred, so the brain is less likely to keep raising the alarm.

 Body-doubling.
 Working in the presence of another person — even a stranger, even virtually — activates social attention systems that compete with DMN rumination.
 Body-doubling is widely reported to help ADHD focus and is increasingly recognised in clinical literature.